 Many hospitals and medical associations have implemented new diagnostic and treatment guidelines to ensure effective treatments for bacterial infections and reduce inappropriate use of antibiotics.

-- Take the appropriate daily dosage and complete the entire course of treatment.
+- Use antibiotics only as prescribed by your doctor.
+Take the prescribed daily dosage, and complete the entire course of treatment.

 - Never take antibiotics prescribed for another person.

 - Antibiotic resistance.
-Centers for Disease Control and Prevention. http://www.cdc.gov/drugresistance/threat-report-2013.
-Accessed Oct 24, 2014.
+Centers for Disease Control and Prevention. https://www.cdc.gov/narms/faq.html#aranimals.
+Accessed September 11, 2017.